f4exb/sdrangel/sdrgui/readme.md

   - Preferences:
     - _Audio_: opens a dialog to choose the audio output device (see 1.1 below for details)
     - _Logging_: opens a dialog to choose logging options (see 1.2 below for details)
-    - _DV Serial_: if you have one or more AMBE3000 serial devices for AMBE digital voice check to connect them.
-If unchecked DV decoding will resort to mbelib if available else no audio will be produced for AMBE digital voice
+    - _AMBE_: Opens a dialog to select AMBE3000 serial devices or AMBE server addresses to use for AMBE digital voice processing.
+If none is selected AMBE frames decoding will be done with mbelib if available else no audio will be produced for AMBE digital voice (see 1.3 below for details)
     - _My Position_: opens a dialog to enter your station ("My Position") coordinates in decimal degrees with north latitudes positive and east longitudes positive.
 This is used whenever positional data is to be displayed (APRS, DPRS, ...).
 For it now only works with D-Star $$CRC frames.
 See [DSD demod plugin](../plugins/channelrx/demoddsd/readme.md) for details on how to decode Digital Voice modes.
     - _Devices_: section to deal with devices settings
       - _User arguments_: opens a dialog to let the user give arguments specific to a device and its instance (sequence) in the system